 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 Our services are absolutely FREE to you.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Med-1 Solutions, LLC was founded and incorporated in 2003.
+They’re legit.
+According to the Better Business Bureau (BBB), Med-1 Solutions, LLC is a legitimate debt collector, founded and incorporated in 2003.
 The BBB established a profile page for MOS in 2005.
-MOS is listed as a collection agency.
+Med-1 Solutions is listed as a collection agency.

 Except for a secure online payment portal that identifies MOS as a bill collector, MOS does not maintain a publicly accessible website.
 Their profile page on the LinkedIn social media network identifies them as a medium-sized company of 5 to 200 employees located in Indiana and provides a link to the payment portal at www.med1solutions.com.

 MOS is a subsidiary of a larger group of companies known collectively as RevOne Companies (ROC).
 According to its website at www.revonecompnies.com, ROC is “a collections and accounts receivable management company…that has grown into a premier healthcare industry partner… specializing in all areas of the revenue cycle recovery process.”

 ROC, in turn, manages several independently operating divisions—Complete Billing Services (CBS); EPI Finance Group (EPI); WellFund; Perfiniti Insurance; and ConnectTec.
 EPI, WellFund, and Perfiniti offer healthcare-related financial services, including administration of Affordable Care Act (ACA)-based healthcare plans; employer-based insurance policy administration; patient advocacy; and issuing healthcare loans.